BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CRUD-REST-Node.md

 It's a well-known principle that any online service that stores data will be misused.
 As noted before, the `RestSpace` service uses a password that's derived from the username.
 That's deliberately weak to facilitate experiential learning.
 To prevent abuse, the service has some deliberate limitations:

 1. Data in the database are tied to a login *session*, not to a particular *username*.
 If two people log in using the same username, they will still get different sessions with different sets of items.
-2. Data are only stored in memory and this is a serverless application.
-After a certain period of idleness, the application is taken down, all data goes away, and it starts fresh with the next request.
+2. Data are stored temporarily.
+After 24 hours of idleness, the data from a session are deleted.
 3. The database is limited to 1000 items.
-Once the that many items are in the database, older items are deleted (without notice) when new items are added.
+Once the that many items are in the database it will report errors.

 With these limits in place, the service is only useful for practice.